 - Check test results too soon.
 Be sure to give the test time to work.
 Consider setting a timer according to the package instructions.

 - Use diluted urine.
+Drinking too much fluid before taking a home pregnancy test might cause a false-negative result.
 For the most accurate results, take the test first thing in the morning — when your urine is the most concentrated.

 What happens next?